-When traveling around Iceland there are many places that you are constantly told you have to visit.
-But if you look closely you will find countless hidden gems all across the country.
-Some of those may be inaccessible by small cars or difficult to find without expert guidance.
+When traveling around Iceland, there are many places that you are always told you have to visit.
+But if you look closely, you will find countless hidden gems all across the country.
+Some of those may be inaccessible by small cars or challenging to find without expert guidance.
 To go on a Super Jeep tours is a way to enjoy those places in a small group and adding in an extra feel of adventure.

 - Catching a fish

 - Hallormsstaður forest

-A great place for a relaxing walk surrounded by Iceland’s largest forest.
-As most may know Iceland is not known for dense forests and large trees.
-But in Hallormsstaður there is a charming forest due to decades of reforestation and dedicated work.
+An excellent place for a relaxing walk surrounded by Iceland’s largest forest.
+As most may know, Iceland is not known for dense forests and towering trees.
+But in Hallormsstaður there is a beautiful forest due to decades of reforestation and dedicated work.
 The forest consists mainly of pines and birch.
 But it also includes a botanical collection along the walking path where there are samples of a variety of trees.

 - Slow living in Djúpivogur

-Lately, Djúpivogur has become the center of a slow living movement and received a recognition into the Cittaslow movement.
-In the town, there are several places to visit such as the large egg replicas by the docks and the old café/museum in Langabúð.
-But the true charm is in the slow living atmosphere in the town and the beautiful harbor area.
+Lately, Djúpivogur has become the center of a Slow living movement and received a recognition into the Cittaslow movement.
+In the town, there are several places to visit such as the giant egg replicas by the docks and the old café/museum in Langabúð.
+But the real charm is in the Slow living atmosphere in the town and the beautiful harbor area.

 - Creative center in Stöðvarfjörður

 In recent years the village Stöðvarfjörður has gained itself a reputation as an artsy town.
 And from 2010 there has been an ongoing process of converting the old Fish Factory into a Creative Center into a place for anything between music, local craft, food and diverse arts.
 Now it is a place where artists can come to stay at while they work on their art.

 - Norðurljósahús Íslands